hiddify/hiddify.com/docs/manager/configuration-and-advanced-settings/How-to-set-up-and-use-Telegram-bot-on-Hiddify-panel.md

 ---
-title: How to add relay domain to Hiddify manager
+title: How to set up and use Telegram bot on HiddifyManager
 ---

 <div dir="ltr" markdown="1">

-# How to set up and use Telegram bot on Hiddify panel
+# How to set up and use Telegram bot on HiddifyManager
 In Hidify, you can connect your panel to a Telegram bot and do a series of tasks related to the user section through it.

 For this, you need to first create a bot in Telegram.